aelassas/movinin/README.md

 Movin' In supports both **single-agency** and **multi-agency** modes.
 Agencies have access to an admin panel to manage their properties, customers, and bookings.
 Each newly created agency receives an email invitation to register and access the admin interface.

-The admin panel allows administrators to manage:
+The admin panel allows admins to manage agencies, properties, countries, locations, customers, bookings and payments.
-- Agencies
-- Properties
-- Countries & locations
-- Customers
-- Bookings & payments

 Customers can sign up via the frontend or mobile app, browse available properties based on location and date, and complete the booking and payment process seamlessly.

-> Movin' In is free and open source.
+Movin' In is free and open source.
 You can customize and deploy it yourself by following the [documentation](https://github.com/aelassas/movinin/wiki).
 If you’d like help with customization or deployment, feel free to [contact me](https://github.com/aelassas).
 My email is available on my GitHub profile (requires login).

 ## Features